Mohammed Hijab: Reception

 The Jewish Chronicle described him as a controversial anti-Israel campaigner and criticized the BBC for featuring him in its 2021 documentary on antisemitism.
-The Campaign Against Antisemitism expressed disapproval, stating, 'It is astonishing that the BBC has tried to portray this man as some kind of champion of coexistence,' while The Jewish Chronicle accused the broadcaster of being arrogant.
+The Campaign Against Antisemitism expressed disapproval, stating, "It is astonishing that the BBC has tried to portray this man as some kind of champion of coexistence", while The Jewish Chronicle accused the broadcaster of being arrogant.
 In a separate editorial, the outlet asserted that the BBC had "chosen to lie and pick a fight with Jews."
 Jewish News labeled a 2021 video in which Hijab urged Jewish individuals on Shabbat to condemn Israel's actions as a direct act of incitement.
 The Campaign Against Antisemitism also compiled examples of his social media activity in a report titled Who is Mohammed Hijab?
 The Jerusalem Post reported on his televised debate with Shmuley Boteach, claiming that Hijab made false antisemitic and anti-Zionist claims.
-The advocacy group StandWithUs labeled him a 'notorious antisemite' and linked his involvement in the 2022 Leicester unrest to accusations of promoting Hinduphobia.

-News18 referred to Hijab as a "so-called public speaker" and questioned the contrast between his self-description and his online content, quoting his website while noting that videos circulating on social media reflect a different image.
-Firstpost characterized him as someone known for holding extremist and antisemitic views.
-OpIndia published a report accusing him of attempting to dismiss the seriousness of Muslim grooming gang cases in the United Kingdom.
-Asian News International claimed that his past activities align with narratives associated with global jihadist movements.

-According to Javed Hashmi, a Harvard University scholar of Islamic studies, Hijab belongs to a group of Muslim male influencers known as akh right bros, who position themselves against Western values and promote a version of Islam characterized by misogyny.
+According to Javed Hashmi, a Harvard University scholar of Islamic studies, Hijab belongs to a group of Muslim male influencers known as akh right bros, a reference to the alt-right, who position themselves against Western values and promote a version of Islam characterized by misogyny.

-Lawsuit
+Litigation

 In December 2024, Hijab filed a defamation lawsuit against The Spectator and associate editor Douglas Murray, claiming the article falsely portrayed him as inciting unrest and causing reputational and emotional harm.
 In August 2025, Hijab lost the defamation suit.
-The judge ruled that Murray's article was “substantially true”, that no "significant harm" was caused to Hijab, and that Hijab lied on significant issues.
+The judge ruled that Murray's article was "substantially true", that no "significant harm" was caused to Hijab, and that Hijab lied on significant issues.